Exclusive: Oil crash 'not permanent,' Mexico sticks to output, investment plans

 Latin America’s flagship crude grades lost over $7 dollars per barrel in average this week versus their mid-March prices, according to a Reuters analysis of data provided by traders.

-Mexico’s Maya heavy crude, the most important regional benchmark, average $11.10 per barrel so far this week vs $17.34 in mid-March, according to data provided by S&P Global Platts.
+Mexico’s Maya heavy crude, the most important regional benchmark, rose on Friday but for the week averaged $12.75 per barrel vs $17.34 in mid-March, according to data provided by S&P Global Platts.

-Despite the prospect of a prolonged price slump, Nahle sounded an optimistic note.
+Despite the prospect of a prolonged price slump, Nahle stressed that the soon-to-be announced government plan should help counter the industry’s gloomy present.

 “A lot of (investment opportunities) are coming, and those who are interested, those who are in this business and those who know will enter,” she said.